Back to Blog

 If a hiring team filters candidates on detector scores, it is almost certainly rejecting some real humans on false results.
 That should weigh on any recruiter before a score becomes a rejection.

-Invisible Watermarks: The Signal No Recruiter Can See
+Invisible Characters: A Formatting Detail No Recruiter Can See

-There is a third category of AI signal that sits entirely below human reading: invisible Unicode characters embedded in the text itself.
+There is a third detail that sits entirely below human reading: invisible Unicode characters that can end up in the text itself.
+To be clear up front — this is a formatting and privacy matter, not a reliable way to tell whether AI wrote something.

-ChatGPT, Claude, and Gemini can output zero-width spaces (U+200B), zero-width joiners (U+200D), and other ASCII control characters.
+Text that has passed through ChatGPT, Claude, or Gemini can carry zero-width spaces (U+200B), zero-width joiners (U+200D), and other ASCII control characters — often picked up from copy-and-paste or encoding quirks.
 They are invisible in any standard editor or word processor.
 They do not change how the text looks or reads.
-But any system that inspects the raw character stream can detect them instantly.
+Any system that inspects the raw character stream can spot them, but spotting them tells you nothing definitive about authorship.

 For job applications this matters in a specific way: an applicant who copies AI-assisted text into a form, a cover letter document, or an ATS field can carry these characters without knowing.
 Our guide to ATS systems and AI watermarks covers how that plays out when an Applicant Tracking System parses your file.